 Account Takeover Fraud

-Account takeover fraud is a form of identity theft by which a third party gains access to unique details of a trusted user’s online accounts.
+Account takeover fraud, or ATO fraud, is a form of identity theft by which a third party gains access to unique details of a trusted user’s online accounts.
 Fraudsters can pose as the real customer to change account details, make purchases, withdraw funds, and even leverage the stolen information to access other accounts.

 phishing